ENGIE SA – Annual report – 31 December 2021

 Entities in which the Group has the majority of the voting rights

-The analysis of the shareholders’ agreement concluded with Société d’Infrastructures Gazières, a subsidiary of Caisse des Dépôts et Consignations (CDC), which now holds 38.6% of the share capital of GRTgaz, was completed by an assessment of the rights granted to the French Energy Regulatory Commission (Commission de Régulation de l’Énergie – CRE).
+The analysis of the shareholders’ agreement concluded with Société d’Infrastructures Gazières, a subsidiary of Caisse des Dépôts et Consignations (CDC), which holds 38.6% of the share capital of GRTgaz, was completed by an assessment of the rights granted to the French Energy Regulatory Commission (Commission de Régulation de l’Énergie – CRE).
 As a regulated activity, GRTgaz has a dominant position on the gas transportation market in France.
-Accordingly, since the transposition of the Third European Directive of July 13, 2009 into French law (Code de l’énergie – Energy Code) on May 9, 2011, GRTgaz has been subject to independence rules as concerns its directors and senior management team.
+Accordingly, since the transposition of the Third European Directive of July 13, 2009 into French law (Code de l’énergie – Energy Code) on May 9, 2011, GRTgaz has been subject to independence rules as regards its directors and senior management team.
 The French Energy Code confers certain powers on the CRE in the context of its duties to control the proper functioning of the gas markets in France, including verifying the independence of the members of the Board of Directors and senior management and assessing the choice of investments.
-The Group considers that it will continue to exercise control over GRTgaz and its subsidiaries (including Elengy) following the additional disposal by ENGIE, on December 22, 2021, of 11.50% of GRTgaz to Société d’Infrastructures Gazières.
-This analysis is based on the Group’s current ability to appoint the majority of the members of the Board of Directors and take decisions about the relevant activities, especially in terms of the level of investment and planned financing.
+The Group considers that it exercises control over GRTgaz and its subsidiaries (including Elengy) based on the Group’s ability to appoint the majority of the members of the Board of Directors and take decisions about the relevant activities, especially in terms of the level of investment and planned financing.

 Entities in which the Group does not have the majority of the voting rights

-In the entities in which the Group does not have a majority of the voting rights, judgment is exercised with regard to the following items, in order to assess whether there is a situation of de facto control:
+For entities in which the Group does not have the majority of the voting rights, judgment is exercised with regard to the following items, in order to assess whether there is a situation of de facto control:

-- dispersion of the shareholding structure: number of voting rights held by the Group relative to the number of rights held respectively by the other vote holders and their dispersion;
+• dispersion of the shareholding structure: number of voting rights held by the Group relative to the number of rights held respectively by the other holders of voting rights and their dispersion;

-The main fully consolidated entities in which the Group does not have the majority of the voting rights at December 31, 2021 are Compagnie Nationale du Rhône (49.98%).
+The main fully consolidated entity in which the Group does not have the majority of the voting rights at December 31, 2022 is Compagnie Nationale du Rhône (49.98%).

 The Group holds 49.98% of the share capital of CNR, with CDC holding 33.2%, and the balance of 16.82% being dispersed among around 200 local authorities.
 In view of the current provisions of the French “Murcef” law, under which a majority of CNR’s share capital must remain under public ownership, the Group is unable to hold more than 50% of the share capital.
 However, the Group considers that it exercises de facto control as it holds the majority of the voting rights exercised at shareholders’ meetings due to the widely dispersed shareholding structure and the absence of evidence of the minority shareholders acting in concert.